ironsheep/P2-RPi-IoT-gateway/SETUP-EMAIL.md

 - mail configuration, choose:
  - satellite
-- hostname of machine that delievers the email:
+- hostname of machine that delivers the email:
  - {your email deliveror hostname}
 - default email domain:
  - the authors home network is known by one domain name.
 Use this domain here:
  - {your external domain name}

 Once these questions are answered the postfix packages will finish install and then configure themselves.
 At this time you can now send an email from the command line.

 ```bash
 $ sendmail youremail@example.com